muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

 \end{aligned}
 $$

-$A(3,4)$ is a power tower of 65,536 two's!
+That is a power tower of 65,536 two's!
 You can see how drastic and jumpy the growth rate is for these functions.
 We can try to represent $A(3,n)$ as follows,

 $$
 \begin{aligned}